 Assuming that you would win the case, damages in a whiplash case are usually small.
 If your injury has been diagnosed as whiplash or neck strain or sprain, it is not generally a severe injury.
 Whiplash does not generally involve an injury to the intervertebral disks.

 So, your claim may not be a big one, but how do you value a car accident case?
 The first thing to do is to add up your special damages.
 Let’s say, for example, that you have $4,000 of medical bills and $1,000 of lost earnings.
 So, your special damages are $5,000.
+(When finished reading this article, use our Car Accident Calculator to get a ballpark idea on what your accident is worth.)

 How to Value Pain and Suffering In A Whiplash Case